scylladb/scylladb/docs/troubleshooting/large-rows-large-cells-tables.rst

 ================================================  =================================================================================
 Parameter                                         Description
 ================================================  =================================================================================
-keyspace_name                                     The keyspace name that holds the large partition
+keyspace_name                                     The keyspace name that holds the large row
 ------------------------------------------------  ---------------------------------------------------------------------------------
-table_name                                        The table name that holds the large partition
+table_name                                        The table name that holds the large row
 ------------------------------------------------  ---------------------------------------------------------------------------------
-sstable_name                                      The SSTable name that holds the large partition
+sstable_name                                      The SSTable name that holds the large row
 ------------------------------------------------  ---------------------------------------------------------------------------------
 row_size                                          The size of the row in bytes
 ------------------------------------------------  ---------------------------------------------------------------------------------
 clustering_key                                    The clustering key that holds the large row
 ------------------------------------------------  ---------------------------------------------------------------------------------
-compaction_time                                   Time when compaction occur
+compaction_time                                   Time when compaction occurred
 ================================================  =================================================================================

 * Search within all the large rows for a specific keyspace and or table.